OpenEstimate: Evaluating LLMs on Reasoning Under Uncertainty with Real-World Data: Appendix A

 1. Consider the context of the variable, including its meaning and any relevant information that informs your beliefs.

+2. Choose the most appropriate distribution type based on: The natural bounds of the variable (can it be negative? is it bounded between 0 and 1?).
+The expected shape of uncertainty (symmetric vs. skewed?).
+The nature of the quantity being estimated.

-2. Estimate the following percentiles of the parameter's true value: - 5th percentile (only a 5 - 25th percentile - 50th percentile (median - your best estimate of the true value) - 75th percentile - 95th percentile (only a 5
+3. Estimate the following percentiles of the parameters true value: 5th percentile (only a 5 percent chance the true value is below this).
+25th percentile.
+50th percentile (median, your best estimate of the true value).
+75th percentile.
+95th percentile (only a 5 percent chance the true value is above this).